wormhole-foundation/wormhole-sdk-ts/README.md

 Every chain is its own special snowflake but many of them share similar functionality.
 The `Platform` modules provide a consistent interface for interacting with the chains that share a platform.

 Each platform can be installed separately so that dependencies can stay as slim as possible.
+See all supported platforms [here](https://github.com/wormhole-foundation/connect-sdk/tree/main/platforms)

 ### Chain Context